hari-shreehari/Flight_Booking/README.md

-A flight booking app using Flask with a very premitive UI Done for Educational putposes
+A flight booking app using Flask with a very premitive UI.
+Done for Educational putposes.